Comprehensive Plan 2030

 If you are a resident of St. Johns County and visit downtown frequently, you may want to purchase the ParkNow card.
 For more information, click here or go to the city’s Financial Services Center, 50 Bridge St., Monday-Friday, 7:30 am-5:00pm.
 You can receive personal instructions on how to use the ParkNow card.

 • Pre-paid amounts available: $20, $30, $50 or $100

 The Historic Downtown Parking Facility, located adjacent to the Visitors Information Center, can accommodate almost 1,200 vehicles including motorcycles and honors ParkNow cards.
 The parking facility is frequented by visitors as well as residents who work in downtown businesses, Flagler College students and those seeking a convenient place to park while shopping or attending a special event.

 For more information on Historic Downtown Parking Facility, click here

 Parking, just like anything else, is cheaper when purchased in bulk so the city has made it convenient for businesses to offer their customers and clients discount parking.
-Coupons allow for all day parking the the Historic Downtown Parking Facility for $5.00 per day instead of $10.00.
-The cost of the coupon booklet, which includes 25 coupons, is $125.00.
+Coupons allow for all day parking at the Historic Downtown Parking Facility for a substantial discount from the regular $12.00 per entry cost.
 For more information call 904.484.5160.